 Fiddle leaf figs prefer humid environments and are typically fine with the ‘climate’ inside a home.
-However , if artificial heating is used within the room during the winter months, one way to increase humidity levels is to mist the leaves with an atomiser on a daily basis.
+However, if artificial heating or cooling is used, help increase humidity by misting the leaves on a daily basis with a spray bottle.

 Fiddle leaf figs are native to tropical rainforests in Africa, so they like humidity and will enjoy having their leaves misted with water when it’s hot and dry.

 Keep the potting mix only slightly moist.
 Fiddle leaf figs do not like to be overwatered or sit in a saucer full of water, as their roots can start to rot.
 Check moisture levels in the potting mix by inserting your finger into the top few cm of mix.
 If it feels dry or dusty, it’s time to re-water.
 If the mix still feels quite moist, leave watering for another few days.